 Awards and Scholarships for Economics Students

-Departmental Scholarships are awarded to students majoring in Economics in conjunction with the university's "Renewable Scholarship" Program.
-Student eligability is determined by the university and recipient selection is based on recommendations made by the department's committee.
-The following scholarships are awarded on a yearly basis if there is a qualified student:
+The department offers scholarships and awards to students majoring in Economics.
+The department offers scholarships in conjunction with the university's "Renewable Scholarship" Program.
+Student eligability is determined by the university.
+Recipient selection is based on recommendations made by the department's undergraduate program committee.
+The following scholarships are generally awarded on a yearly basis:

 - A.J.
 Boynton Scholarship